Ray Villafane - Pumpkin Carver Extraordinaire, Creates Spine-Chilling Zombie Exhibit

 The team, which included Andy Bergholtz from Food Network's Halloween Wars began their busy 'Giant Pumpkin Carving' weekend with a demonstration at the city's Grand Central Station, where thousands of commuters got a chance to see them sculpt a grotesquely large pumpkin into an amazingly detailed Halloween zombie.

 They then moved their efforts to the garden, where they continued their scary creations.
-At the end of the three days, the pumpkins had magically been transformed into an exhibit comprising of a life-sized zombie that seems to be rising from the soil, pulling along with it pumpkin vines attached to a number of smaller pumpkin zombies laying on the ground.
+At the end of the three days, the pumpkins had magically been transformed into an exhibit comprising of a life-sized zombie that seems to be rising from the soil, pulling along with it pumpkin vines attached to some smaller pumpkin zombies laying on the ground.

 Faced with a pumpkin carving project one Halloween, he decided to tackle it like he was molding a sculpture out of clay, rather than carving a fruit.
 While he thought it turned out okay, the kids loved it so much, that they kept bringing in pumpkins for him to carve.
 That's when he realized he may have some hidden talent and began to offer them to local hotels and restaurants.

-He enjoyed it so much that he decided to try his hand at professional sculpting - not boring wax figures, but fun Marvel characters like Sabretooth, Magneto and The Punisher.
+He enjoyed it so much that he decided to try his hand at professional sculpting - not dull wax figures, but fun Marvel characters like Sabretooth, Magneto, and The Punisher.
 He was so good that he left his teaching job and joined DC comics as a full-time 'sculptor' of wax prototypes of toys and action figures.

 Though pumpkin carving remained his favorite fall hobby, only the locals knew how good he was until 2007, when he was invited to Food Network's Outrageous Pumpkin Challenge, and pitted against three professional carvers.
 Not only did he win, but the episode was so popular that he was invited to compete again in 2010.
 He was of course, still the best!